 \subsection{Transfer Learning Strategy}

-Since each subproblem requires a lot of training epochs to get its corresponding submodel, \cite{li2020deep} adopted a transfer learning strategy to speed up the training.
-It is neighorhood-based, and can effectively reduce the training amount of the submodels.
+Since each subproblem requires a lot of training epochs to get its corresponding submodel, \citet{li2020deep} adopted a transfer learning strategy to speed up the training.
+It is neighborhood-based, which means that the objective weight vector between two transferring submodels is close to each other.
 To begin with, the first submodel is trained from scratch with heavy computing power.
-Then, the neighboring submodel is trained with the initial parameters transferring from the previous submodel.
-Finally, all the submodels are obtained with respect to all the weights. (see \fref{fig:ntl}).
+Then, the neighboring submodel is trained with the initial parameters transferred from the previous submodel.
+Finally, all the submodels are obtained corresponding to all the weights (see \fref{fig:ntl}).

 The shortcoming of the transfer learning strategy is about the flexibility.
-It is only suitable for training the submodels with their weights closely adjacent to each other.
+It is only suitable for training the submodels with their weight vectors closely adjacent to each other.
 Moreover, all the parameters of submodels need to be saved.
 It is less applicable when a rich set of new subproblems arises or when the number of objectives is large.
-In the latter case, any two subproblems could be distant from each other.
+In the latter case, any two subproblems could be distant from each other with respect to their objective weight vectors.
 Hence, such shortcoming motivates us to propose a new learning paradigm for MOPs.